-Sec.
-2. (a) A covered utility shall petition the assistant secretary for Conservation and Renewable Energy should the utility

-(b) If the assistant secretary determines pursuant to such petition that a state or local law or regulation prohibits a utility from taking any action required to be taken under NECPA or permits or requires a utility to take any action prohibited by NECPA, the assistant secretary shall issue an order superseding such state or local laws or regulations to the extent the laws or regulations are inconsistent with NECPA.
+- Sec.2. (a) A covered utility shall petition the assistant secretary for Conservation and Renewable Energy should the utility be prohibited by Indiana law or local ordinance from taking any action required to be taken under the National Energy Conservation Policy Act, or is required or permitted by Indiana or local law to take any action prohibited by NECPA. - (b) If the assistant secretary determines pursuant to such petition that a state or local law or regulation prohibits a utility from taking any action required to be taken under NECPA or permits or requires a utility to take any action prohibited by NECPA, the assistant secretary shall issue an order superseding such state or local laws or regulations to the extent the laws or regulations are inconsistent with NECPA.
 Such an order shall be effective with respect to all utilities otherwise subject to such state or local laws or regulations and shall moot any outstanding petitions under this section by such utilities.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-1-2; filed Mar 28, 1984, 9:07 am: 7 IR 1153; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-1-2; filed Mar 28, 1984, 9:07 am: 7 IR 1153; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-1-2) to the Office of the Lieutenant Governor (16 IAC 2-1-2) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-1-3 Definitions
+16 IAC 2-1-3 Definitions

-Sec.
-3. The following definitions apply to 55 IAC 3.1:
+Sec.3.
+The following definitions apply to 55 IAC 3.1:

 "Arranging" means customer service actions taken by a participating utility enhance the efficiency, credibility, and acceptability of the Indiana RCSP.
-It includes tangible, visible, customer relations assistance [sic.] to eligible customers in such ways as answering program related inquiries; assisting in obtaining a Measures Loan; providing information from the Master List; post audit follow-up discussions; and related customer services that ultimately lead to residential energy savings.
+It includes tangible, visible, customer relations assitance [sic.] to eligible customers in such ways as answering program related inquiries; assisting in obtaining a Measures Loan; providing information from the Master List; post audit follow-up discussions; and related customer services that ultimately lead to residential energy savings.
 Any eligible customer may use a participating utility's arranging service.